-Read more reviews of the book by Emma Storr at London Grip, Susannah Lang at Rhino Reviews and Goodreads (where over 2300 members signed up to win free copies of the book along with handpainted bookmarks).
+Read the full review by Emma Storr at London Grip, Susannah Lang at Rhino Reviews and Goodreads (where over 2300 members signed up to win free copies of the book along with handpainted bookmarks).

 A truly compelling and original work, The Ministry of Flowers intimately weaves cultural concerns with family drama and questions of personal identity and societal gender expectations into a dream-like tapestry that’s as sharp-edged as it is gorgeously rendered.
 Slot’s visceral collection smolders with heartache, gritty natural landscapes, and an insistent lyrical beauty that both celebrates and haunts the edges of our familiar world.
 Here, even smiles are ‘scar-lined’.
 Here, ‘Goodbye / frames our lives’.
 These poems are packed with metaphors and feelings that made my heart fall into my stomach and my mind spin with creative delight.
 At its core, The Ministry of Flowers is a profound ‘way of / saying, I am here, and here I will remain’.
 John Sibley Williams, author of As One Fire Consumes Another, winner of the Orison Poetry Prize